srome/srome.github.io/_posts/2024-02-26-CUPED-with-Multiple-Covariates-and-A-Simpler-Delta-Method-Calculation.md

-## Why haven't I seen this before?
+### Comments on the Simpler Derivation

-I have personally implemented the delta method formula multiple times before realizing I could linearize before calculating the covariance, and so I do not think this calculation trick is _obvious_.
-However, in hindsight, I don't understand why I never saw the delta method calculation presented this way.
-This next bit is pure speculation on my part, but it's likely that in the first paper on [applying the delta method](https://arxiv.org/pdf/1803.06336.pdf), the approach they used to prove the formula obscured this simplification and so they did not have this insight in that paper.
-However, the presentation of the delta method in the CUPED paper was more advanced and made this approach seem reasonable based on the elegance of their derivation.
-After seeing Appendix B, I had the suspicion that I could linearize and then compute.
-And it works!
+I have personally implemented the delta method formula multiple times before realizing I could linearize before calculating the covariance, and so I do not think this calculation is _obvious_.
+However, in hindsight, I wish I had seen the delta method calculation presented this way sooner!
+It turns out that this is a common approach in the field to calculate the delta method which is why it's not mentioned in the papers but it's available in several books, including [Art Owen's online book](https://artowen.su.domains/mc/#:~:text=quasi%2DMonte%20Carlo-,Chapters%201%20and%202,-1%20Introduction) in equation (2.29).
+Thanks to Deng (of Deng et al.) for sharing the reference.